chinamike65/hugo-tuolesi/content/book3/book3en.md

 At the end of the practice, the dedication of the aspiration is similar to that of the intention, both of which are to fulfill the wishes of this life.

-Therefore, we think that we have generated a lot of good karma, but it is not necessarily so.
+Therefore, we think that we have generated a lot of merit, but it is not necessarily so.

 In this way, for the sake of future rebirths, it is not enough to just ask the Three Jewels for help.
 You must also listen to the teachings of the Guru and the Three Jewels and do what they say.

 In the Collection of Judgments and Sentences it says:

+---

 The Buddhas do not wash off sins with water,